zooniverse/front-end-monorepo/docs/arch/adr-25.md

 ]}
 ```

-This annotation structure has a few issues:

-- the annotations in the `details` array have no indication of the task types these originally are
-- the annotations in the `details` array does not have an unique identifier

-The missing task types and unique identifiers make it difficult to make downstream analysis and aggregation scripts.
-The aggregation code now has to parse the details list and make a "mock annotation" of the correct structure to be passed along to the next reducer.
+This annotation structure has a few issues because it solely relies on an array index to relate back to the original task.
+This makes it difficult to make downstream analysis and aggregation scripts.
+The aggregation code now has to parse the details array and make a "mock annotation" of the correct structure to be passed along to the next reducer.

 ### Sub-task UI